Puerto Rico Air National Guard: Muñiz Air National Guard Base

 Muñiz ANGB is the home of the Puerto Rico Air National Guard's 156th Airlift Wing and the 198th Airlift Squadron.

 2018 U.S. Air National Guard WC-130H crash

 On 2 May 2018, a Lockheed WC-130H weather reconnaissance aircraft of the Puerto Rico Air National Guard crashed in the US state of Georgia, shortly after departing from Savannah Air National Guard Base (which is located at Savannah/Hilton Head International Airport).
 All nine airmen (five crewmen and four passengers) were killed in the accident.

 Aircraft

-The aircraft was a Lockheed C-130H Hercules more than fifty years old, with tail number 65-0968 and serial number 4110, that had been converted to a WC-130H for weather reconnaissance operations.
-It was assigned to the United States Air National Guard and operated by the 156th Airlift Wing of the Puerto Rico Air National Guard.
+The aircraft was a Lockheed C-130H Hercules more than fifty years old, with tail number 65-0968 and serial number 4110, that had been converted to a WC-130H for weather reconnaissance operations, but which had its weather reconnaissance equipment subsequently removed.
+It was reassigned from the 403rd Wing of the Air Force Reserve Command to the Air National Guard to be operated by the 156th Airlift Wing of the Puerto Rico Air National Guard.

 1981 Muñiz Air National Guard Base attack

 On 12 January 1981, the Boricua Popular Army (Ejército Popular Boricua), a Puerto Rican separatist organization, carried out multiple bombings at the Muñiz Air National Guard Base.
 At the time, it was the largest attack on U.S. military forces since the Vietnam War.
 The attack was timed to coincide with the birthday of the Puerto Rican independence advocate Eugenio María de Hostos.
 The attack caused approximately $45,000,000 in damages to ten A-7D aircraft and a single F-104.
 It was carried out by eleven commandos of the Popular Army of Puerto Rico, also known as "The Macheteros."
 The base was home to eighteen A-7D and one F-104 aircraft.

 Eleven saboteurs, disguised in military uniforms, penetrated the security fence and infiltrated the A-7 parking ramp through a hole cut in the perimeter chain link fence.
 Investigators believe that some, if not all, arrived near the ramp in a boat guided along a nearby channel.
 The operation occurred during a shift change of the base security, which was provided by both contracted civilian guards and uniformed Air National Guard Security Forces.
 The perpetrators exited the area the same way they came in, using the entry point as the exit point.
 Choosing to strike at shift change indicates the possibility of prior surveillance or insider information.
 The commandos placed approximately 25 explosive devices on the aircraft.

 The planes were destroyed using individual satchels containing four sticks of Iremite (an emulsion explosive) with detonators and incendiary charges.
 They were time-delayed using a simple watch and battery combination.